ghamza-blog/ghamza-blog.github.io/content/posts/rust-stack-tdd.md

 ## Stacks

-Stacks are known as LIFO (last in first out), it's similar to stacking dishes, in which we can only stack new dishes at the top of the previous ones, and we can remove dished only from the top of the stack.
+Stacks are known as LIFO (last in first out), it's similar to stacking dishes, in which we can only add new dishes at the top of the previous ones, and we can remove dishes only from the top of the stack.

 ## Implementation